microsoft/azure-pipelines-tasks/docs/service-connections/azure-oidc/troubleshooting.md

 ## Error messages

-The following table contains a list of known error messages and:
+The following table contains a list of known error messages:

 | Message | Plausible issue |
 |---------|-----------------|